burlachenkok/exploring-python3/python3-note.md

 There is a clash of terminology if you have a C++, Java, or C# background.

-In Python, everything that takes up memory in some form is called the **object**.
-In other languages (Java, C#, C++) object is an instance of the class.
+In Python, everything that takes up memory in some form is called an **object**.
+In other languages (Java, C#, C++), an object is an instance of the class.
 So an object in Python terminology is:

 * Class instances
 * Exotic built-in objects (e.g. files)